 1. Take Diversity Past the Sourcing Stage

 Sourcing initiatives meant to bolster diversity hiring initiatives do little to no good if your hiring managers aren’t on board.
-If you’ve implemented a diversity hiring program and you’re not seeing results, take time to check your hiring managers’ and recruiting leads’ interview-to-hire ratio and ensure you have all the right data to do so.
+If you’ve implemented a diversity hiring program and you do not see results, take time to check your hiring managers’ and recruiting leads’ interview-to-hire ratio and ensure you have all the right data to do so.

 2. Build An Equitable Playing Field